The stage of a cancer describes how far the cancer has grown from where it started, and whether it has spread anywhere else.

 - M1 – the cancer has spread to other parts of the body.

 Number staging system

 This is a different staging system that has just four stages.
 These can be described as follows:

 The cancer is in the lining of the stomach (mucosa) and may have reached the muscle layer.
 Between 0 to 3 lymph nodes may be involved.

 The cancer is contained within the stomach wall and up to 6 lymph nodes are involved, or the cancer has grown through the stomach wall but no lymph nodes or other organs are involved.

 Doctors sometimes call stages 1 and 2 early stomach cancer.

 The cancer is contained within the stomach wall and more than 6 lymph nodes are involved.
 Or the cancer has grown through the stomach wall and up to 6 lymph nodes are involved.

 Doctors call stage 3 locally advanced stomach cancer.

-The cancer has spread outside the stomach to other parts of the body, such as the lungs or bones.
+The cancer has spread outside the stomach to other parts of the body, such as the lungs, liver or the bones.